Unsolved Crimes in the History of Gambling

 The police learned that her life was insured for ten thousand dollars.
 Tim was to receive this sum.
 That seemed a good enough motive for the cops to declare the guy the prime suspect in his mother's murder.

-Then new evidence surfaced.
+Then, new evidence surfaced.
 Tim and his wife were confused in their testimony.
 Their alibis could not be confirmed.
 They failed the lie detector tests.
 The transaction data from their bank cards contradicted their claims of whereabouts.
-In short, everything pointed to the guilt of the spouses, but the case did not reach the court.
+In short, everything pointed to the spouses' guilt, but the case did not reach the court.

 Tim turned to the TV show "Unsolved Mysteries" almost ten years later, asking them to solve the murder.
 As a result, investigators charged him with murder.
 But the Nevada district attorney again decided there wasn't enough evidence and finally closed the case.